On using ssh

 Verbose mode

-(can be used multiple times for increasing levels of verbosity) turns on verbose mode for debugging.
+Option -v (can be used multiple times for increasing levels of verbosity) turns on verbose mode for debugging.

 Setting up public-key based authentication on a distant host